coderesolution/content-fetch/README.md

 # ContentFetch

 ContentFetch is a JavaScript library for fetching and inserting content from one part of a webpage to another, or even from different webpages.
-It offers a simple API to handle these operations with ease, ensuring the content is sanitized and optionally cached.
+It offers a simple API to handle these operations with ease, ensuring the content is sanitised and cached to improve performance.

 ## Features